devnull-cz/c-prog-lang/modules/pointers.md

 #solution ptr-basics.c

-## NULL pointer
+## Null pointer

-- the real danger with pointers is that invalid access results in a crash (the program is terminated by kernel)
+- the real danger with pointers is that invalid memory access results in a crash (the program is terminated by kernel)
-  - this is because `NULL` address is left unmapped on purpose, or a page that cannot be accessed maps to the address.
-Note that C guarantees that zero is never a valid address for data.
 - can assign a number directly to a pointer (that should trigger a warning though.
 We will get to casting and how to fix that later).